Reinforced Inverse Scattering: Introduction

-Inverse scattering problems are ill-posed when the incident wave has only one frequency due to the lack of stability \citep{ill1}.
-Minor variations in measured data may lead to significant errors in the reconstruction \citep{sta1,sta2}.
-There have been extensive efforts in different directions trying to alleviate this issue.
-For example, regularization methods under single-frequency data \citep{single1,single2} have been proposed to increase reconstruction efficiency and stability.
-Another direction to alleviate this stability issue is to apply multi-frequency data in the case of time-harmonic scattering problems \citep{m1,m2}.
-It can be shown that the inverse problem is uniquely solvable and is Lipschitz stable when the highest wavenumber exceeds a certain real number.
-However, the nonlinear equation becomes more oscillatory at a higher frequency and contains much more local minima.
-Therefore, \citep{r1} developed a recursive-linearization-based algorithm utilizing multi-frequency data to form a continuation procedure that combines the advantages of low and high frequency.
-In detail, it solves the essentially linear equation at the lowest wavenumber and then uses the solution to linearize the equation for higher frequency gradually.
-Seminal works in other directions have also been proposed for inverse scattering.
-For example, single-frequency algorithms can be naturally extended to multi-frequency versions following the idea in \citep{mr1}. \citep{mr3} devises a novel Fourier method that directly reconstructs acoustic sources from multi-frequency measurements, avoiding the expensive computation brought out by iterative methods.
+Inverse scattering problems are ill-posed when the incident wave has only one frequency due to the lack of stability \cite{ill1}.
+Minor variations in measured data may lead to significant errors in the reconstruction \cite{sta1,sta2}.
+To address this issue, various approaches have been proposed.
+One direction involves regularization methods under single-frequency data \cite{single1,single2}, which aim to enhance reconstruction efficiency and stability.
+Another approach is to use multi-frequency data in time-harmonic scattering problems \cite{m1,m2}.
+It has been shown that the inverse problem is uniquely solvable and Lipschitz stable when the highest wavenumber exceeds a certain threshold.
+However, the nonlinear equation becomes more oscillatory at higher frequencies and contains numerous local minima.

+To overcome these challenges, \cite{chen1997inverse} developed a recursive-linearization-based algorithm that leverages multi-frequency data to form a continuation procedure, combining the advantages of low and high frequencies.
+Specifically, it solves the essentially linear equation at the lowest wavenumber and then uses the solution to incrementally linearize the equation for higher frequencies.
+This approach has laid the groundwork for further innovations in the field.

+Significant progress has also been made in other directions for inverse scattering.
+For instance, single-frequency algorithms can be extended to multi-frequency versions, as demonstrated by \cite{mr1}.
+Moreover, \cite{mr3} introduced a novel Fourier method that directly reconstructs acoustic sources from multi-frequency measurements, avoiding the computational expense associated with iterative methods.
+Following the line of recursive-linearization-based algorithms, \cite{bao2007inverse} combined this approach with a direct imaging method as a warm-start technique for recovering obstacles using an inverse volume solver.
+Additionally, \cite{sini2012inverse, borges2015inverse} applied the recursive linearization algorithm to recover sound-soft obstacle shapes, achieving notable success.

+Further advancements were made by \cite{borges2017high}, who achieved remarkably high-resolution reconstructions of smooth functions using recursive linearization, marking a significant milestone in 2D problems.
+In a recent study, \cite{borges2023robustness} highlighted the robustness of the inverse volume solver approach for obstacle recovery, demonstrating its superiority over methods focused solely on shape recovery.
+These developments underscore the continuous evolution of techniques to improve the accuracy and efficiency of solving inverse scattering problems.